nandanugg/triforce.nvim/README.md

 ## 💭 Why I Made This

 I have ADHD, and coding can sometimes feel like a grind — it’s hard to stay consistent or even get started some days.
-That’s part of why I fell in love with Neovim: it’s customizable, expressive, and makes the act of writing code feel *fun* again.
+That’s part of why I fell in love with Neovim: it’s customizable, expressive, and makes the act of writing code feel _fun_ again.

 **Triforce** is actually my **first-ever Neovim plugin** (and the first plugin I’ve ever built in general).
 I’d always wanted to make something of my own, but I never really knew where to start.
-Once I got into Neovim’s Lua ecosystem, I got completely hooked.
+Once I got into Neovim’s Lua ecosystem I got completely hooked.
 I started experimenting, tinkering, breaking things, and slowly, Triforce came to life.

 I made it to **gamify my coding workflow** — to turn those long, sometimes frustrating coding sessions into something that feels rewarding.
-Watching the XP bar fill up, unlocking achievements, and seeing my progress in real time gives me that little *dopamine boost* that helps me stay focused and motivated.
+Watching the XP bar fill up, unlocking achievements, and seeing my progress in real time gives me that little _dopamine boost_ that helps me stay focused and motivated.

-I named it **Triforce** just because I love **The Legend of Zelda** — no deep reason beyond that.
+I named it **Triforce** just because I love **The Legend of Zelda** — _no deep reason beyond that_.

-The UI is **heavily inspired by [siduck](https://github.com/siduck)’s gorgeous designs** and **[nvzone/typr](https://github.com/nvzone/typr)** — their aesthetic sense and clean interface ideas played a huge role in how this turned out.
-Building it with **Volt.nvim** made the process so much smoother and helped me focus on bringing those ideas to life.
+The UI is **heavily inspired by [@siduck](https://github.com/siduck)’s gorgeous designs** and **[nvzone/typr](https://github.com/nvzone/typr)** — their aesthetic sense and clean interface ideas played a huge role in how this turned out.
+Building it with **volt.nvim** made the process so much smoother and helped me focus on bringing those ideas to life.

 ---